 Avoid starting sentences with "It," "There is," or "There was."
 When you do it sounds like amateur hour, especially when you use them over and over, then it just gets annoying.

 Avoid the overuse of "I".
-Many students have been told by their high school teachers to avoid I because it leads to too much personal opinion.
+Many students have been taught by their high school teachers to avoid I completely because it leads to too much personal opinion.
 In college, on the other hand, professors strive towards informed personal opinions.
 The problem lies in finding ten "I"s on a single page, or a paper where every other sentence starts with "I did this" or "I believe that."
 Again, repetition just gets annoying.

 And the first of my personal favorites (meaning, "the hardest error for me to break"): avoid Yoda speak, i.e. the pointy-eared little monk from Star Wars.
-"Tax returns they have filed," should be "Filed tax returns."
+"Tax returns they have been filed," should be "Filed tax returns."
 "The newspaper was taken by the dog," should be, "The dog took the newspaper."
 "Plans to marry," should be, "Marriage plans."

 held tightly = gripped, clutched